mikalaiyurkin/umlcharter/docs/sequence_diagram/README.md

 second = sd.participant("Second")
 ```
 We have chosen the `"Basic Example"` to be our title, chosen mermaid as a DSL to generate the diagram as a code and
-defined 2 participants of the scenario  titled `"First"` and `"Second"`.
+defined two participants of the scenario  titled `"First"` and `"Second"`.

 Then we have defined the flow of interaction between the participants using 2 methods:
 - `go_to`